emamars95/complexes_interface/README.md

 - InterfaceResidues.py

 ### Run the code
 Once you have installed the necessary software, you can run the notebook and follow the steps outlined in each section.
-There four sections:
+There are four sections:
 - Identify and retrieve the PDB entries 6M0J and 7Z0X.
 - Perform structural superimposition of the two complexes to determine the overlap of the binding interfaces using PyMOL.
 ![Sructural superimposition of the two complexes](https://github.com/emamars95/complexes_interface/blob/main/aligned_6M0J.png)